-Lansing, Michigan 48909 Phone: 517/373-6466 HOMESTEAD CREDIT: COUNT CERTAIN SPECIAL ASSESSMENTS Senate Bill 23 as passed by the Senate First Analysis (6-19-03) Sponsor: Sen. Alan Sanborn Senate Committee: Finance House Committee: Tax Policy THE APPARENT PROBLEM:
+House Office Building, 9 South Lansing, Michigan 48909 Phone: 517/373-6466 HOMESTEAD CREDIT: COUNT CERTAIN SPECIAL ASSESSMENTS House Bill 4008 as enrolled Public Act 28 of 2003 Sponsor: Rep. Brian Palmer House Committee: Tax Policy Senate Committee: Finance Senate Bill 23 as enrolled Public Act 29 of 2003 Sponsor: Sen. Alan Sanborn Senate Committee: Finance House Committee: Tax Policy Second Analysis (7-10-03) THE APPARENT PROBLEM:

 The Income Tax Act allows a taxpayer to claim a credit for the amount of property taxes paid that exceed a specified percentage of his or her household income.
 This is known as the homestead property tax credit or the circuit breaker.
 Generally speaking, a credit is available equal to 60 percent of the amount by which property taxes exceed 3.5 percent of household income.
 Larger credits are available for certain categories of taxpayer, such as senior citizens, deaf, blind, and disabled taxpayers and veterans, among others.
 In calculating the credit, a taxpayer can apply not only the property taxes he or she has paid but also special assessments if they were levied across the entire city, village, or township and were based on property value.
 A problem has arisen with this treatment of special assessments.
 As explained by a representative of the Michigan Townships Association, a resident of a village is also a resident of a township.
 Some townships when creating special assessment districts to pay for public safety programs, such as police, fire, and emergency services, levy the assessment on all property in the township except property in a village.
 This would occur where the village already provides its residents the public safety services.
 This prevents double taxation of village residents.
 It also has the effect, however, of denying township taxpayers the ability of using the special assessments in calculating a circuit breaker credit because the assessments are not levied across the entire township.
 Legislation has been introduced to address this.
-THE CONTENT OF THE BILL:
+THE CONTENT OF THE BILLS:

-Senate Bill 23 is a companion bill to House Bill 4008.
-Together, they would amend the Income Tax Act so that a special assessment levied for police, fire, and advanced life support could be used in calculating the homestead property tax credit if the assessment is levied in the entire township except all or a portion of a village within the township and if the assessment is levied and based on state equalized value or taxable value.
-Special assessments for other purposes could still only be counted toward the homestead credit if assessed in the entire city, village, or township and if levied and based on state equalized valuation or taxable value.
-The bills also would require that to qualify as property taxes under the Income Tax Act, a special assessment would have to be levied using a uniform millage rate on all nonexempt property.
-Specifically, Senate Bill 23 applies to tax years before the 2003 tax year; House Bill 4008 applies to the 2003 tax year and beyond.
-The two bills are tie-barred, meaning neither can take effect unless both are enacted.
-[NOTE: House Bill 4008 has already been passed by both houses of the legislature and was presented to the governor on June 12.1 MCL 206.512 FISCAL IMPLICATIONS:
+Together, the two bills amend the Income Tax Act so that, beginning with the 2003 tax year, a special assessment levied for police, fire, and advanced life support can be used in calculating the homestead property tax credit if the assessment is levied on all non-exempt property (1) in the entire township or (2) in the entire township except all or a portion of a village within the township.
+In both cases, the assessment must be levied and based on state equalized value or taxable value.
+Special assessments for other purposes can still only be counted toward the homestead credit if assessed in the entire city, village, or township and if levied and based on state equalized valuation or taxable value.
+The bills also require that to qualify as property taxes under the Income Tax Act, a special assessment must be levied using a uniform millage rate on all nonexempt property.
+Specifically, House Bill 4008 applies to the 2003 tax year and beyond, while Senate Bill 23 addresses the tax years before the 2003 tax

+MCL 206.512 and 206.512a

+FISCAL IMPLICATIONS:

 The House Fiscal Agency has reported that House Bill 4008 would reduce income tax revenues by slightly less than \$500,000 per year.
 The HFA also notes that, assuming that taxpayers do not adjust their withholding and reduce gross income tax revenue, the full impact would fall on the general fund.
 (HFA floor analysis dated 3-19-03) Senate Bill 23 would, in and of itself, have no fiscal impact, according to the Senate Fiscal Agency.
-(SFA floor analysis dated 6-3-03) ARGUMENTS:
+(SFA floor analysis dated 6-3-03) ARGUMENTS: For:

-For: